 This chamber collects and measures output which can be marked at regular time intervals.
 The characteristics of the output can also be visually assessed (ie, milky chylothorax after initiation of nutrition may suggest thoracic duct injury).
 Remember that a drop of blood in a bucket of water will tint the entire thing red, so not all “red drainage” is considered “sanguineous.”
 Always ensure an airtight seal between tubing interfaces with adapters, tape, and zip ties.

-Remember that during a normal, spontaneous inspiratory breath, the diaphragm contracts downward increasing intrathoracic volume while simultaneously creating a “negative pressure” relative to the outside world.
+Remember that during a normal, spontaneous inspiratory breath, the diaphragm contracts downward, increasing intrathoracic volume while simultaneously creating a “negative pressure” relative to the outside world.
 Airflow is directed into the lungs from the environment down a pressure gradient.
 What’s to say that air can’t be pulled back into the chest via a tube sitting in the pleural space?
 The water-seal!

 The water-seal chamber serves as a one-way valve – air can escape from the pleural space but cannot reenter.
 This is accomplished by maintaining a column of sterile water at 2 cm in the Oasis systems.
-Remember that normal tidaling (water level rises with inspiration and falls with expiration if spontaneously ventilating, opposite if receiving positive pressure ventilation) means that this chamber can “see” the pleural space pressure changes suggesting the chest tube is indeed patent.
-Vigorous, constant bubbling in this chamber suggests a persistent air leak (bronchopleural fistula, persistent pneumothorax, etc.)
+Remember that normal tidaling (water level rises with inspiration and falls with expiration if spontaneously ventilating, opposite if receiving positive pressure ventilation) means that this chamber can “see” the pleural space pressure changes suggesting the chest tube is patent.
+Vigorous, constant bubbling in this chamber suggests a persistent air leak (bronchopleural fistula, pneumothorax, etc.)

-Suction is applied via the suction port, and on drainage systems like the Atrium, suction strength can be directly toggled (typically -20 cm H2O ).
-Bellows will also expand confirming the integrity of the suction system.
+Suction is applied via the suction port, and suction strength can be directly toggled on drainage systems like the Atrium (typically -20 cm H2O ).
+Bellows will also expand, confirming the integrity of the suction system.

-When we “water seal” a patient, suction is removed and drainage is monitored to gravity along with signs of air reaccumulation (repeat chest x-ray in a few hours, symptoms of dyspnea, etc.) Depending on the physician’s preference and clinical circumstances, this is often a good test prior to removing the chest tube.
+When we “water seal” a patient, suction is removed and drainage is monitored to gravity along with signs of air reaccumulation (repeat chest x-ray in a few hours, symptoms of dyspnea, etc.) Depending on the physician’s preference and clinical circumstances, this is often a good test before removing the chest tube.

 - How does the site look?
 Is it oozing?
 Does another stitch need to be placed?
 Does the dressing need to be changed or reinforced?
-Are the tube’s outermost drainage holes still within the pleural space on chest x-ray?
+Are the tube’s outermost drainage holes still within the pleural space on the chest x-ray?
 Is there a chance that the drain is not well situated WITHIN the fluid collection?

 - Is the Atrium BELOW the site of drainage?
 Remember, gravity is your friend!
 Is it stabilized against something like a bed frame or IV pole?